-This course makes reference to the QAA (2016) Events, Hospitality, Leisure, Sport and Tourism Network (EHLST) Subject benchmark 2016
+This course makes reference to the Events, Hospitality, Leisure, Sport and Tourism November 2019 subject benchmark statements.

 The Sport Benchmark statements include five subject areas which are stated as being 'broadly concerned with sport'.
 These areas relate to the following, with the key mandatory modules where they are embedded placed in the brackets: